 - Internal health matters: Proper lubrication and regular servicing are crucial for long-term value retention

-- Age serves as a filter: Use production year primarily to narrow down specific models and eras you prefer
+- Age serves as a filter: Use production year primarily to narrow down specific models and eras you prefer, such as birth year

 After many years working at Watch Chest, evaluating thousands of pre-owned Rolex watches, I've heard one question more than almost any other: "What year is this watch?"
 While it's natural to be curious about age—especially when spending thousands of dollars—I learned that this question, though important, often overshadows what should be your primary concern: condition.